Ridgeview vs Walsh Middle School: TEA Scores and Home Prices

 Are Ridgeview and Walsh in the same school district?

 Yes.
-Both are Round Rock ISD campuses.
+Both are Round Rock ISD campuses, and both feed into Westwood High School.

 What is the median home price near Ridgeview vs Walsh?